tomtseng/georegions/README.md

   arbitrary regions like PostGIS's does.
 It's also not obvious to me how I can accurately find all regions near a point given geographic coordinates in MySQL (in PostGIS, I could again just use `ST_DWithin`).
-I could certainly find nearby points by fiddling with the haversine formula, but it's not obvious to me how to generalize this to polygons.
+I could certainly find nearby points by fiddling with the haversine formula, but it seems like it would be difficult to generalize this to polygons.

 ## Potential Speedups
 * Split the zipcode regions into smaller polygons

-## Actual Speedup
+## Actual Speedups
 * PostgreSQL vs. MySQL
   * Some informal tests suggest that PostgresSQL + PostGIS is faster, and significantly more so in large cases.
 Here's a table of database lookup